 Shoplifting is the name of the Artist Development scheme run jointly by Living Spit and Theatre Orchard at Theatre Shop.
-You’ll notice that Artist Development is in capital letters; that’s because it’s really important.
 Each year we work with a different company, offering mentoring, seed funding and a run of performances to help get new work off the ground.

 Currently, we are working with North Somerset based Mumblecrust on their new version of the classic story The Time Machine.

-In this family show, up-and-coming North Somerset based Mumblecrust reinvent HG Wells’
+In this family show, Mumblecrust re-invent HG Wells’

 We are really excited to be launching this new journey with the wonderfully innovative Mumblecrust.

-Theatre Orchard is supporting North Somerset based writer Elspeth Penny on the development of her new show ‘Silver Linings Casebook’, based on
+Theatre Orchard recently supported North Somerset based writer Elspeth Penny on the development of her new show ‘Silva Linings Casebook’, based on

-The wider creative team includes Sarah Moody (musician), Chris Pirie (puppetry advisory),
+The wider creative team included Sarah Moody (musician), Chris Pirie (puppetry advisory),

-The production in progress will be showcased at an Arts and Dementia Conference in September 2018.
+The production was showcased at an Arts and Dementia Conference in September 2018.